RezaCryptoo/Blockcast-node/README.md

-# 🚀 Blockcast BEACON Node – How to Set Up
+# 🚀 Blockcast Beacon Node – How to Set Up